 Since the adoption of the 2012 Plan, the BDWMO and its member cities have completed several projects to address the nutrient impairments of Crystal, Keller, and Lee Lakes, including projects identified in the Crystal, Keller, and Lee Lakes Nutrient Impairment TMDL Implementation Plan and Earley Lake Protection Plan (MPCA, 2011).
 These projects have improved water quality and resulted in the delisting of Crystal Lake and Lee Lake.
-The BDWMO and member cities continue to seek opportunities to implement water quality improvement projects within the watersheds of strategic waterbodies.
+The BDWMO and member cities continue to seek opportunities to implement water quality improvement projects within the watersheds of strategic waterbodies including possible projects identified in the Keller Lake Sub-watershed Assessment (Apple Valley, 2017).